lephisto/tesla-apiscraper/README.md

 - The Code is far from being clean and in some way spaghetti'ish.
 This will be cleaned up in future Versions.
 - Boolean Values from the API currently won't show

-## Some remarks about the Owner APIScraper
+## Some remarks about the APIScraper

-- As stated below, the owner API is crafted for being used by the ios or android app.
+- As stated below, the API is crafted for being used by the ios or android app.
 One challenge was to implement a reliable sleepmode.
 If the car is awake, the API keeps it awake, as long as requests occur.
 Once it falls asleep, parts of the API can be called to check the sleep state without waking up the car, however, when the scraper detects that the car doesn't change Values (not driving, not charging), it increases the Poll interval until the Car falls asleep.
 Once it's asleep it checks the sleepstate every Minute.
 This ensures, that the stats don't miss relevant portions of rides when the car was just woken up, an issue some other monitoring implementations suffer from.

-## No

-- Due to incoming inquiries: I won't host an Instance of this for you nor provide any extensive Setup Support.
-This is aimed at people who know what they're doing.
-If there are Issues, open a Github Issue.

 ## More Disclaimer